1.1 Population and migration (UN Population Division)

 • Analytical work in the fields of fertility; contraceptive use; mortality including HIV/AIDS; internal migration; international migration; population growth and ageing; the interrelationship of population, resources, environment and development, including social and economic aspects; and studies on population and development policies related to the above;

-• Implementation of 2009 Revision of the official United Nations estimates and projections of urban and rural areas and major cities.
+• Implementation of 2009 Revision of the official United Nations estimates and projections of urban and rural areas and major cities;

 • Dissemination of data on the international migrant stock by country birth, citizenship, sex and age through the Global Migration Database (accessible through www.unmigration.org).

-3.3.2 Gender and special population groups
+3.3.2 Gender and special population groups (UN Population Division)

 The Population Division is active participant in the Inter-agency and Expert Group on MDG Indicators (IAEG) and is responsible for the following MDG indicators under Target 5B: Contraceptive prevalence rate, Adolescent birth rate and Unmet need for family planning.
+The Population Division is also a member of the Inter-agency Group for Child Mortality Estimation (IGME) that is responsible for the reporting the under-five mortality rate.

-5.2 Statistical programmes, coordination within statistical systems
+5.2 Statistical programmes, coordination within statistical systems (UN Population Division)

 The Population Division participates in the activities of the Committee for the Coordination of Statistical Activities (CCSA).